 Blown Away by Kevin McLeod

-The Good, the Bad and the Loris by Ennio Morricone and Mike Joffe
+The Good, the Bad and the Loris by Ennio Morricone and Michaela Joffe